bradietilley/pest-stories/docs/stories/users-acting-as.md

 ### Story Users

 By default when a story is run the session is unauthenticated.
 You may authenticate a user via the `user()` or `setUser` methods for a story.
-Authentication is immediately performed when `user()` is run, so this is best done via actions or tasks which are run when the story is booted, not when the story is written.
+Authentication is immediately performed when `user()` is run, so this is best done via actions or actions which are run when the story is booted, not when the story is written.
 See [Workflow](/docs/stories/workflow-testing.md) for more information.

 Example: